chris-martin/code-review/java.md

 #### Method javadoc starting with "This method ..."

 It's okay to use phrases instead of complete sentences, in the interests of brevity.
 This holds especially in the initial summary and in @param tag descriptions.
-A method implements an operation, so it usually starts with a verb phrase."Gets the label of this button" is preferred to "This method gets the label of this button." ([How to Write Doc Comments for the Javadoc Tool](http://www.oracle.com/technetwork/java/javase/documentation/index-137868.html#descriptions))
+A method implements an operation, so it usually starts with a verb phrase.
+"Gets the label of this button" is preferred to "This method gets the label of this button." ([How to Write Doc Comments for the Javadoc Tool](http://www.oracle.com/technetwork/java/javase/documentation/index-137868.html#descriptions))

 #### Javadoc needs a well-formed summary sentence